HomePlaysHamlet → Famous Quotes

 Hamlet: Famous Quotes

-Shakespeare's Hamlet contains more quoted lines than perhaps any other work in the English language — phrases that have crossed from the stage into ordinary speech, law, politics, and popular culture.
-Below is a curated selection of the play's essential quotes, each presented with its original text alongside James Anthony's modern verse translation from Hamlet: Shakespeare Retold, followed by detailed analysis of its meaning, context, and place in the play.
+Shakespeare's Hamlet holds more quoted lines than perhaps any other work in English — phrases that have crossed from the stage into ordinary speech, law, and politics.
+Below is a curated selection of the play's essential quotes, each set beside James Anthony's modern verse translation from Hamlet: Shakespeare Retold, with analysis of its meaning, context, and place in the play.

-The modern translations below preserve Shakespeare's original meter and rhythm while rendering the language in contemporary English.
-Where the original is written in iambic pentameter, so is the translation; where Shakespeare moves into prose, the translation follows.
-This allows the quotes to work both as study aids — matching the original line for line — and as performance texts, readable aloud at the same pace and cadence as the source.
+The translations preserve Shakespeare's metre and rhythm: where the original is verse, so is the modern line; where Shakespeare moves into prose, the translation follows.
+Each quote works both as a line-for-line study aid and as a performance text, readable aloud at the source's pace.

 Find a quote